More

 Challenges in Intellectual Property

-- What happens to traditional creative industries when AI can replicate or surpass human creativity?
+• Traditional creative industries confront significant changes when AI starts to replicate or surpass human creative abilities.

 What most of the artists, developers, and users suffer from is a lack of uniformity in the legal framework.
 As illustrated, for example by Billboard, most of the cases have involved disputes on ownership and originality whenever AI generates music that is similar to the work of some famous artists.